boltops-tools/terraspace-docs/_docs/tfc/workflows/vcs/connect.md

 ## Configure VCS Connection

-To connect VCS to your workspace, configure the `config.cloud.workspace.attrs` settings:
+To connect VCS to your workspace, configure the `config.tfc.workspace.attrs` settings:

 config/app.rb: